John Wayne Gacy: 1978

 By mid-1978, the crawl space had no room for further bodies.
-Gacy later confessed to police that he considered stowing bodies in his attic initially, but had been worried about complications arising from "leakage".
+Gacy later confessed to police that he considered stowing bodies in his attic, but had been worried about complications arising from "leakage".
 Therefore, he chose to dispose of his victims off the I-55 bridge into the Des Plaines River.
-Gacy stated he had thrown five bodies into this river in 1978, one of which he believed had landed on a passing barge; only four bodies were ever found.
+Gacy stated he had thrown five bodies into this river in 1978, one of which he believed had landed on a passing barge; only four were ever found.

-The first known victim thrown from the I-55 bridge into the Des Plaines River was 20-year-old Timothy O'Rourke.
-He was murdered in mid-June after leaving his Dover Street apartment to purchase cigarettes.
+The first known victim thrown from the bridge was 20-year-old Timothy O'Rourke.
+He was murdered in mid-June after leaving his apartment to purchase cigarettes.
 Shortly before his disappearance, O'Rourke had told his roommate a contractor on the Northwest Side had offered him a job.
 On November 4, Gacy killed 19-year-old Frank Landingin.
-He was last seen alive by his father walking along Foster Avenue; his naked body was found close to an inlet in the Des Plaines River by two duck hunters in Channahon on November 12.
-On November 24, a 20-year-old Elmwood Park resident, James Mazzara, disappeared after sharing Thanksgiving dinner with his family.
-Mazzara had informed his sister the day prior to his disappearance that he was working in the construction industry and "doing all right".
-He was last seen alive walking in the direction of Bughouse Square, carrying a suitcase.
+He was last seen alive by his father walking along Foster Avenue; his naked body was found close to an inlet in the Des Plaines River by two duck hunters on November 12.
+On November 24, 20-year-old James Mazzara disappeared after Thanksgiving dinner with his family.
+Mazzara had informed his sister the day before that he was working in construction.
+He was last seen walking in the direction of Bughouse Square.